Cambridge District Scout Archive

 This is the only group to be labelled 60th Cambridge.
 The Leys is a boarding and day school founded by the Methodist churches in 1875.

-The 60th was formed in 1933, the Scout HQ in the grounds opened in 1934 by Lord Hampton from Scout HQ, but as a troop/ group it was not registered with Cambridge District until 1937.
+The 60th Cambridge was formed in 1933 under the leadership of Reg Ayres.
+It was recalled as ‘being in the mind of many‘ before the arrival of an experienced Scoutmaster.
+The Scout HQ (30′ x 15’) in the grounds opened in 1934 by Lord Hampton from Scout HQ, but as a troop/ group it was not registered with Cambridge District until 1937.
 No specific reason for his delay is recorded.
 The principal aim of the Scout Troop was ‘the extension of this world friendship and the supply of Scoutmasters to all classes of the community’.
+The troop had a hut, campfire circle, wooden shelters, and fire places on the far side of the playing fields.
+Separate buildings were later opened for the Junior Troop and the Rover Crew.

-Initially it only took older boys and when it was established opened a ‘Junior Troop’ in 1936, coming into line with standard ages for Scouts.
+Initially it only took older boys and when it was established a ‘Junior Troop’ was opened in 1936, under Maurice Howard, coming into line with standard ages for Scouts.
 The two troop often came together for events.
-The Junior and Senior troop maintained different scarves.
+The Junior and Senior troop maintained different scarves and had separate huts.
+Rovers were formed in 1939.

-The Troop was active camping at home and abroad.
+The Troop was quickly active camping at home and abroad, camping in Luxembourg in 1934.
 A full list of camps 1935 -1964 is seen on the 60th page.
 They sent a fair number to National and International events.

 See WW1 and WW2/ Highland Exile